40 Ways to Slash Your Risk of Osteoporosis

-Working on your balance is another important exercise for bone health, research says.
+Working on your balance is another important exercise for bone health.
 Try tai chi or yoga.
 “Holding static poses that require you to support your own body weight can stress the bones, strengthening them,” Palinski-Wade says.
 “These activities also improve posture and balance, helping to reduce fall risk.”
 If you already have weakened bones, preventing falls is critical to helping prevent fractures.

 Finesse your flexibility

 Although flexibility doesn’t impact your bones directly, even simple stretching can keep your muscles loose and joints working well.
 “These forms of exercise can improve range of motion and posture, which can in turn help to reduce the risk of fall and injury,” Palinski-Wade says.